cp2k/cp2k/docs/getting-started/spack.md

 This command will add the appropriate directories to `PATH` and `MANPATH`.
 See [using installed Spack packages] for more information.

-### Costumizing Installation
+### Customizing Installation

 #### Variants

-[Spack] allows to fully costumize an installation.
-The [CP2K Spack package] has several options for costumization (called "variants", see [Spack package variants]).
+[Spack] allows to fully customize an installation.
+The [CP2K Spack package] has several options for customization (called "variants", see [Spack package variants]).
 For example, to install CP2K with `libint` and `libxc`, one can type

 ```bash
 spack install cp2k +libint +libxc
 ```

-`+VARIANT` will enable a boolean variant, while `~VARIANT` will didable a boolean variant.
+`+VARIANT` will enable a boolean variant, while `~VARIANT` will disable a boolean variant.
 Non boolean variants can be specified with the `VARIANT=VALUE` syntax (see [Spack package variants] for more details).
 The previous installation command takes care of building CP2K with `libint` and `libxc` support.
 More importantly, it takes care of building the appropriate versions of `libint` and `libxc` to work with CP2K (Fortran support, ...).

 #### Versions